TonyPhipps/tech-notes/3dprinting_fdm.md

 - https://www.printables.com/model/90640-prusa-mini-linear-advance-for-prusament-pla-and-pe
 - https://teachingtechyt.github.io/calibration.html#linadv
 - This should be set per filament.
 In Prusaslicer: Filament Settings > Custom G-Code > Start G-Code
+- M221 is the Marlin firmware code for extrusion multiplier, if needed

 ## Temperature
 - Go up by 1-5deg if extruder block is clicking, indicating the filament is too solid to advance